Hu Jintao: Early life, education, and family

 Hu Jintao was born on 21 December 1942 in Tai County, Jiangsu province, which was under Japanese occupation at the time.
 He is a direct descendant of the Ming dynasty general Hu Zongxian, known for fighting Japanese pirates.
 His branch of the family migrated from Jixi County, Anhui to Taizhou during his grandfather's generation.
 Though his father owned a small tea trading business in Taizhou, the family was relatively poor.
 His mother was a teacher and died when he was 7, and he was raised by an aunt.
 Hu's father was denounced during the Cultural Revolution, an event that (together with his relatively humble origins) apparently had a deep effect upon Hu, who diligently tried to clear his father's name.

 He joined the Chinese Communist Party (CCP) in April 1964.
 That year he graduated from Tsinghua University after studying hub hydropower stations at the Water Conservancy Engineering Department.
-He began working in July 1965 as an engineer.

-In 1968, Hu volunteered for his service in Gansu and worked on the construction of Liujiaxia Hydroelectric Station while also managing CCP affairs for the local branch of the Ministry of Water Resources and Electric Power.
+He worked as a political counselor at Tsinghua.
+In July 1965, Hu began work as an engineer.
+In 1968, during the Third Front construction, Hu volunteered for his service in Gansu and worked on the construction of Liujiaxia Hydroelectric Station, while also managing CCP affairs for the local branch of the Ministry of Water Resources and Electric Power.
 From 1969 to 1974, he worked for Sinohydro Engineering Bureau.

-Hu is married to Liu Yongqing, whom he met at Tsinghua University when they were studying there.
-They have two children together, Hu Haifeng and Hu Haiqing.
-Unlike Wen Jiabao, the premier, he never granted a public one-on-one interview with the media.
+In 1970, Hu married Liu Yongqing, whom he had met at Tsinghua University when they were studying there.
+They have two children together, Hu Haifeng and Hu Haiqing, their children-in-law named Frances Yung and Mao Daolin.
 He has been noted for his liking of table tennis and ballroom dancing.
 Hu is also said to possess a photographic memory that became evident in his high school days.